Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 9. The inverse FFT is applied to the filtered spectrum to obtain the original two-tone signal in the time domain.
 10. The demodulated two-tone signal is plotted against time.
 11. The `values` function is called with specific parameter values to generate the plots.

+B) EXP3: To simulate Frequency Division Multiplexing (FDM) & Demultiplexing using Python

+Concept:
+FDM (Frequency Division Multiplexing) is a method to transmit multiple signals simultaneously by dividing the frequency spectrum into subbands.
+Demultiplexing is the process of separating the signals at the receiving end, allowing each signal to be retrieved from the shared transmission.

+Program Details: